ESE Remote Learning Resources

 Early Intervention Diagnostic CenterSevere Cognitive ImpairmentsSevere Multiple ImpairmentsOur Services:

 Physical TherapyOrientation & Mobility

 School Social WorkOur Staff

 Our staff receives a wide range of training on how to best serve ALL students.
-Given the number of schools and programs DPSCD offers, we have programs and classes to fit each student’s needs.
-Support staff includes trained school psychologists, school nurses, occupational therapists, physical therapists, speech pathologists, audiologist and school social workers.
+Given the number of schools and programs DPSCD offers, we have programs and classes to fit each student’s individual needs.
+Support staff includes trained school psychologists, school nurses, occupational therapists, physical therapists, speech pathologists, audiologists and school social workers.

 What We Offer